How to Clarify

 - Give an example: Provide an example of the idea.

-- Specify a contrast: Highlight how the idea differs from other relevant or closely related ideas.
+- Compare and Contrast: Highlight how the idea differs from other relevant or closely related ideas.

-- Clarify possible ambiguities: Articulate the different senses of the term and distinguish between them.
+- Disambiguate: Articulate the different senses of the term and distinguish between them.

-- Point out misconceptions or contentious beliefs: Identify and correct misconceptions or contentious beliefs people have about the idea.
+- Highlight misconceptions: Identify and correct misconceptions or contentious beliefs people have about the idea.

 Let’s consider each one of these.
 First, consider the concept of idea of “doubt”.
 In order to gain greater clarity concerning this idea, one thing we can do is to define it.
 One type of definition is a dictionary definition.
 Consulting the dictionary, we might find that doubt is defined as follows: